You, Me, Twitter

 5. But I may not respond, for various reasons.
 You should assume that I won’t.
 It’s not personal, I promise.

 6. Most people who respond to me on Twitter are lovely people.
 But some people aren’t.
-If I decide you aren’t, then here’s what I will likely do: I’ll mute you, which means that whatever you’ve tweeted at me will disappear from my tweet timeline and no subsequent tweet from you will show up in it, ever.
-To me, it will be as if you don’t exist on Twitter at all!
+If I decide you aren’t, then here’s what I will likely do: I’ll block or mute you.
+If I block you, you won’t be able to tweet at me anymore.
+If I mute you, whatever you’ve tweeted at me will disappear from my tweet timeline and no subsequent tweet from you will show up in it, ever.
+Either way, it will be as if you don’t exist on Twitter at all!
 Why would I do this?
 Because life’s too short to deal with irritating people on Twitter.

-7. No, you probably won’t know if I’ve muted you — kind of the point of muting people is that they don’t know.
+7. You’ll know if I block you because Twitter will tell you.
+You probably won’t know if I’ve muted you — kind of the point of muting people is that they don’t know.
 I get a warm feeling in my heart from the idea of the muted, jabbering on as if I’m still able to see their “cleverness.”

-8. That said, sometimes before I mute someone, I may let them know I think they’re a complete waste of a circulatory system, or some such.
-Then I mute them.
+8. That said, sometimes before I block/mute someone, I may let them know I think they’re a complete waste of a circulatory system, or some such.
+Then I block/mute them.
 They may have a comeback to what I said, but I wouldn’t know.
 From my point of view I’ve gotten the last word.

-9. No, I’m not obliged to read your Tweets, and no, it’s not censorship to mute you.
-You are free to keep tweeting at me as much as you like!
+9. No, I’m not obliged to read your Tweets, and no, it’s not censorship to block/mute you.
+You are free to keep tweeting at me/about me as much as you like!
 That’s the very essence of free speech!
 But “free speech” does not guarantee you an audience — in this case, me.
-If you’re the sort of person confused about this, it’s just another reason why we’re both better off having you muted in my tweetstream.
+If you’re the sort of person confused about this, it’s just another reason why we’re both better off having you blocked or muted in my tweetstream.

-10. Things that may get you muted include, but are not limited, to:
+10. Things that may get you blocked/muted include, but are not limited, to:

 - Being racist, sexist, homophobic or other varieties of bigot;